-16.5.2.
-Race:
+16.2.
+MERDEKA 88 ENDURO

 An 88-lap race of Sepang F1 Circuit.
-Compulsory two (2) times pit stops of minimum 5-minutes each for all categories.
+Compulsory two (2) times pit stops of minimum 3-minutes each for all categories.

-- Minimum 2 drivers are required. - Minimum 2 pit stops are required. - Minimum rest time of 2/3 of driving time for each driver before they drive again. - Refuelling, driver change, and tyre changes are permitted during the pit stop. - "Street" category cars: original fuel tanks required as per technical regulations. - "Super Series" category cars: fuel tanks as per technical regulations - Super Series Limited: original fuel tank - Super 1600: maximum 60L fuel tank - Super Series Unlimited: maximum 100L fuel tank - "Ultimate" category cars: - Ultimate Touring and Ultimate 1800: maximum 60L fuel tank - Pit stops may only be carried out from the start of Lap 15 of the race onwards. - Pitlane speed limit is 25km/h.
+- Minimum 2 drivers are required. - Minimum 2 pit stops are required. - If there are additional pit stops being done (other than the 2 compulsory pit stops) with no refuelling during the pit stop, there is no minimum pit stop time.
+If there are additional pit stops being done that includes refuelling, then the pit stop time is 3-minutes. - Minimum rest time of 1/2 of driving time for each driver before they drive again.

+- Refuelling, driver change, and tyre changes are permitted during the pit stop. - "Production" category cars: as per technical regulations. - "Ultimate" category cars: - Ultimate Touring: maximum 80L fuel tank;

+- Ultimate 1800: 60L fuel tank.

-• Compulsory pitstop time will be timed from the moment the car enters the Pit Lane Entry, to the moment the car leaves the Pit Lane Exit.
-A 5-seconds time penalty will be imposed for every 1-second that the car is below the compulsory time, with a maximum of 30-seconds upon which the offending car/team will be disqualified.
+- "Super" category cars: as per technical regulations. - Pit stops may only be carried out from the start of Lap 15 of the race onwards. - Pitlane speed limit is 25km/h. - Compulsory pitstop time will be timed from the moment the car enters the Pit Lane Entry, to the moment the car leaves the Pit Lane Exit.
+A 5-seconds time penalty will be imposed for every 1-second that the car is below the compulsory time.
 This will be timed electronically.